Back to index of games pages by Donald Sauter.

 Go round and round, each person taking a turn as Clue Giver.

-The Clue Giver gives one Clue Word at a time, up to a maximum of 5 Clue Words.
+He gives one Clue Word at a time, up to a maximum of 5 Clue Words.
 He writes each new Clue Word in bold letters on a piece of paper in a list.
 (Number them downwards, from 5 to 1.
 This is for scoring.)
 He announces the new Clue Word and displays the list simultaneously - with an exaggerated flourish, if he's a ham.
 The list removes the need to memorize all the Clue Words.
 That's not what Password is about.
 It gets confusing with all the wrong guesses you hear, plus the words you considered as guesses in your own head.

 Contact Donald Sauter: send an email; view guestbook; sign guestbook.

-Donald Sauter's main page.
+Back to Donald Sauter's main page.

 Rather shop than think?
 Please visit My Little Shop of Rare and Precious Commodities.